What You'll Find Near the Bond Street Lodge

-Within 200 metres of Bond Street Motor Lodge you'll find everything you'll need during your stay with us - from trendy bars, cafes and restaurants, or fashion clothing boutiques, through to vehicle rental and repair workshops or medical and health services.
-Bond St Motor Lodge is just a short distance from:
+Within 200 metres of Plum Lodge you'll find everything you'll need during your stay with us - from trendy bars, cafes and restaurants, or fashion clothing boutiques, through to vehicle rental and repair workshops or medical and health services.
+Plum Lodge is just a short distance from:

 • Eden Park